Mmaz1988/xle-glueworkbench-interface/README.md

 - Glue semantics workbench .jar file.
 The best way to get this is by cloning https://github.com/Mmaz1988/GlueSemWorkbench_v2 and producing your own .jar file.
 Since the project has been created with IntelliJ, I recommend to use that editor to build the project.
 Alternatively, [here](https://ling.sprachwiss.uni-konstanz.de/pages/home/zymla/glueSemWorkbench2.jar) (Send a reminder if it's not up to date).
 - The GSWB jar file requires Java.
 [OpenJDK](https://jdk.java.net/13/) for Mac works with the jar file made available above.
+I appreciate feedback for other platforms.

 # Running the system
 - Download the project to your computer.
 No specific path is necessary, as long as you have properly set up XLE and SWI-Prolog.
 This means, you should have added the relevant binaries to your $PATH file, for example, in .bash_profile.
 For further assistance refer to the respective documentations.